Snuneymuxw Hulit Lelum – Health Centre

 1. Call SFN Hulit Lelum and ask to speak with a counselor at 250-740-2337.

-2. We connect you with a counselor (referral process).
+2. We connect you with a counselor.

-4. We book your first appointment and look forward to welcoming you.
+3. We book your first appointment and look forward to welcoming you.

 We help parents and guardians with the health of their children.